top of page

 Artist, producer, and songwriter Maya Wagner is cutting through the noise with fearless musical expressions of her experiences as a queer woman and struggles with mental health.

-When Maya Wagner stumbled across Tinashe’s home studio tour on YouTube in 2013, her life-long love of songwriting and vocal performance bloomed from a hobby into a career goal.
+When Maya Wagner stumbled across Tinashe’s home studio tour on YouTube in 2013, her life-long love of songwriting bloomed from a hobby into a career goal.
 At 12 years old, Maya invested her meager life savings into creating her own micro-studio in her Central New Jersey bedroom, and the rest was history.

 Summer 2019 was a big oner for Maya.
 She was awarded the Kennedy Center’s VSA International Soloists Award, an award presented annually to talented young musicians with disabilities.
 The award was presented by The First Lady of The United States and honored Maya’s courage as a performing artist who speaks openly about her experiences with Tourette Syndrome.